-- 6. ORAL EXAMINATION OF THE Ph.D.
-THESIS and the ORAL EXAMINATION BOARD: The Ph.D. oral Examination Board will consist of the following:
+6. ORAL EXAMINATION OF THE Ph.D.
+THESIS and the ORAL EXAMINATION BOARD (OEB):

+The Ph.D. oral Examination Board will consist of the following:

 - a.
-Chairman, nominated by the Chairman, Senate from the two names suggested by the thesis supervisor(s).
+Chairman, nominated by the Chairman, Senate from the four names suggested by the thesis supervisor(s).

 - b.
 Thesis supervisor(s)

 - c.
 Thesis Examiner (within India) as External Examiner

 - d.
 Other PSPC members

 - e.
 Convener, DPGC (ex-officio)

 - f.
 Head of the Discipline (ex-officio)

-The date and time of the oral examination will be decided by the thesis supervisor(s) depending upon the availability of the Thesis Examiner (within India).
-It will be open to the IIT

-Indore community.
-A notice for same must be circulated by the Thesis Supervisor(s) to all the students and faculty in the institute well in advance.
+The date and time of the oral examination will be decided by the Chairman (OEB) in mutual consultation with thesis supervisor(s) and other members of OEB as well as depending upon the availability of the Thesis Examiner (within India).
+It will be open to the IIT Indore community.
+A notice for same must be circulated by the Chairman (OEB) to all the students and faculty in the institute at least one week in advance.